ManoloMancelli/HadesVR_Remix/README.md

 You can use the setup in:
 * Headset and controllers mode - Headset + Controllers + PSMoveServiceEX Tracking - 6DoF
-* Headset only mode: where you only have your HadesVR headset and the 6dof tracking (or 3dof if you don't use PSMoveService)
+* Headset only mode - Headset + PSMoveServiceEX - 6DoF
+* Headset only mode - Headset - 3DoF
 * Controller only mode: where if you already have a headset, you can use only the controllers part of the setup (you'll need to build an [RF receiver](docs/RFReceiver.md) to replace the HadesVR headset's built in one).

 ## What it can and cannot do: